Heroes for Sale (film)

-Heroes for Sale is a 1933 American pre-Code tragedy film directed by William A. Wellman, starring Richard Barthelmess, Aline MacMahon, and Loretta Young, and released by Warner Bros. and First National Pictures.
-The 76-minute original is considered lost, but a 71-minute version is available from Turner Entertainment.
+Heroes for Sale is a 1933 American pre-Code tragedy film directed by William A. Wellman, starring Richard Barthelmess, Aline MacMahon, and Loretta Young, and released by Warner Bros.
+Pictures through its subsidiary First National Pictures.
+The 76-minute original is considered lost, but a 71-minute version is available from Turner Entertainment Co.

 Plot

 During World War I, working class Tom Holmes and his wealthy friend and superior officer Roger Winston are sent to capture a German soldier, but Roger loses his nerve.
 Tom completes their objective alone, but is then hit by shrapnel and apparently killed, leaving it to Roger to return the captive to the American lines.
 Roger's feeble efforts to refuse credit are dismissed as modesty, and he is rewarded with a Distinguished Service Cross.
 Meanwhile, Tom is found alive by German soldiers and taken to a hospital.
 His life is saved, but he is left in severe pain, for which he is given morphine pills.

 After the armistice, Tom is part of a prisoner exchange.
 Roger is shocked to see him on the boat home, but Tom indicates no desire to reveal the truth of their mission, and Roger gets Tom a job at his father's bank.
 However, Tom has become dependent on morphine, and, eventually, this costs him the job.
 He is sent to treatment, and emerges sober, but unemployed and without a family, his mother having died the day after he was committed.

 Tom goes to Chicago, where he finds an apartment over a diner run by the kindhearted Pa Dennis and his daughter Mary.
 He quickly strikes up a romance with his neighbor Ruth Loring, and gets a job as a driver for South Park Laundries.
 The owner, George Gibson, quickly notices Tom's ability and intelligence, and promotes him.

 By the end of 1926, Tom and Ruth are married and expecting a baby.
 Max Brinker, a German immigrant inventor who is an avowed communist, but not against getting rich, asks Tom for money to patent a machine that will greatly increase efficiency at industrial laundries.
 Tom invests what he can, and raises the rest from his coworkers.
 He negotiates a deal with Gibson to install the machine, but stipulates there can be no layoffs because of the change.